 Here are some of the best options, booking them online will help you get a better price than on location most of the time.
 Also, you can always cancel if something happens and you cannot make it.

 Volcanic Islands Cruise with Hot Springs Visit – we loved to take a dip in the hot springs, climb the volcano, and see the Thirassia authentic villages.

 Wine tasting tours – there are literally so many options, and this might have been one of my favorite things to do since I’m a huge wine lover.
-The wine in Santorini is very special since the vineyards grow on the volcanic stone, and the sun burns the ground.
+The wine in Santorini is very special since the vineyards grow on volcanic stones, and the sun burns the ground.